 30. Camping Tent

-You don’t really know what season that disaster will strike.
+You don’t know what season that disaster will strike.
 If you’re stranded outside without any warm shelter or structure to lodge in, you might not survive the harsh cold night.
 Have a camping tent that helps keep the extremely cold temperatures out.

-Other Items to Stockpile
+Other Emergency Supplies to Stockpile

 - Money (saving money is important, but also keep small bills available)